 This wire should only be applied on PCB where P3 has a 10 pol pin header

 10 – Put the WiFi Interface in place as shown on the pictures.
-If your pcb has a 10 pin header be extra careful when you put the WiFi Interface in place so Pin 1 is connected pin 1 etc.
+Be careful and If your pcb has a 10 pin header be extra careful when you put the WiFi Interface in place so Pin 1 is connected pin 1 etc. If you put it wrong the Wifi module and or the main PCB may be damaged, and warranty does not cover damages caused by incorrect assembly.

-11 – Attach the pigtail to the WiFi Interface and the antenna to the SMA conector.
+11 – Attach the antenna to the SMA conector.

 12 – Apply power and Ethernet to the RRC, the LED on the Wifi interface should be red.